flaneur2020/rimio/README.md

 # Rimio

-Rimio is a lightweight write-back cache that accelerates object-native systems (SlateDB, NeonDB, Greptime, Databend, WarpStream, Thanos, etc.) for edge and on-prem clusters with minimal operational overhead.
+Rimio is a lightweight write-back cache that accelerates object-native systems (SlateDB, ZeroFS, JuiceFS, NeonDB, Greptime, Databend, WarpStream, Thanos, etc.) for edge and on-prem clusters with minimal operational overhead.

 It bridges the gap between local SSD performance and cloud reliability.